chef/automate/components/automate-backend-elasticsearch/README.md

-# Automate-HA-Backend-ElasticSearch
+# Automate-HA-Backend-Elasticsearch

-This is a wrapper package of core/elasticsearch for Chef Automate that provides a backend HA ElasticSearch.
+This is a wrapper package of core/elasticsearch for Chef Automate that provides a backend HA Elasticsearch.

 ## Maintainers